sagarbhadrawle/waiting-knife-3384/README.md

 - GitHub: Hosting platform for version control and repository management.

 ## Installation
-To install and run Book My Slot locally, please follow these steps:
+To install and run ScheduLink locally, please follow these steps:

  1. Clone the repository:
  2. Install the necessary dependencies.